 Dastkar is dedicated to improving the economic status of craftspeople and promoting traditional crafts.
 One way they do this is by holding regular markets to provide a platform for craftspeople from all over India to come and sell their wares.
 The Winter Mela, organized in conjunction with Delhi Tourism, is one such market and it's a highlight of the Christmas season.
 It features winter textiles, herbal and organic products, cultural performances, and Christmas food.

-The popular Times Litfest features a range of discussions and book launches.
-The theme this year is "That Man-Woman Thing", given the recent election in the US.
-It explores the relationship between men and women "across time, place, space, profession, family, and literature".
+The popular Times Litfest features a range of discussions and book launches, centered around a different theme every year.
 All sessions are free to attend and you can register at the gate.

 - Where: Mehboob Studio, Bandra West, Mumbai.